dmbaturin/iproute2-cheatsheet/site/index.md

 Link groups are similar to port ranges found in managed switches.
 You can add network interfaces to a numbered group and perform operations on all the interfaces from that group at once.

-Links not assigned to any group belong to the group 0 aka "default".
+Links not assigned to any group belong to group 0 ("default").

 <h3 id="ip-link-set-group">Add an interface to a group</h3>